 We're Developing Innovative Drugs for Metabolic Diseases

-At Poxel, we are a dynamic biopharmaceutical company developing innovative drugs for metabolic diseases, with a focus on type 2 diabetes.
+At Poxel, we are a dynamic biopharmaceutical company developing innovative drugs for metabolic diseases, with a focus on type 2 diabetes and non-alcoholic steatohepatitis (NASH).
 Based in Lyon, France, Poxel was spun out in 2009 from Merck Serono, a global leader in the field of metabolic disorders at that time.